 - Right there, is the difference between good and poor productivity

 Find out more here from a the leading productivity expert in the world, Stanford Economist, Professor Robert Hall.
-He also pioneered Marco-Economics and wrote the standard University textbook on this subject.
+He also pioneered Macro-Economics and wrote the standard University textbook on this subject.

 A good marketing consultant will come into your business and identify where you are loosing time and money and then also identify opportunities were that time and money could be better allocated.